python/cpython/Doc/library/xmlrpc.server.rst

 .. warning::

-   The :mod:`xmlrpc.client` module is not secure against maliciously constructed data.
+   The :mod:`xmlrpc.server` module is not secure against maliciously constructed data.
 If you need to parse untrusted or unauthenticated data see :ref:`xml-vulnerabilities`.